 How to Cut a Baked Potato

-- Using a sharp knife, cut a slit down the middle of the potato (but not all the way through)
+- Using a sharp paring knife, cut a slit down the middle of the potato (but not all the way through)

 - Gently press the ends of the potato to open it up.
 Use a fork to fluff the center.
+This lets steam escape and keeps the potatoes fluffy.

 Classic Baked Potato Toppings